Skjold Class Missile Fast Patrol Boats, Norway

 The Skjold Class missile fast patrol boat is characterised by its speed, reduced signatures, small size with heavy weapon load and its littoral combat capability.
 The Skjold ('shield') has an air-cushioned catamaran hull (surface effect) which, with waterjet propulsion, provides high speed and manoeuvrability.

 The first-of-class ship, KNM Skjold (P960), was commissioned in April 1999.
-The Norwegian government approved the build of five more Skjold Class vessels in June 2002.
+The Norwegian Government approved the construction of five more Skjold Class vessels in June 2002.
 Contract negotiations were concluded in July 2003.
-The series of ships are being constructed at the Umoe Mandal shipyard.
+The series of ships were constructed at the Umoe Mandal shipyard.

 In September 2003, Skjold was temporarily decommissioned and returned to the Mandal shipyard for the upgrading of its propulsion system.
 The vessel began sea trials in November 2006, prior to recommissioning in mid-2008.
 Skjold has been redesignated as a trials platform.